SD Connect (Sensitive Data Connect)

 SD Connect facilitates working with sensitive data and it is a user interface for Allas, CSC cloud storage solution.
 By default a project can store up to 10 TiB of data.
 The storage space remains available as long as the CSC project is active.
 CSC does not make backups of the data in SD Connect.
 You need to make your own backups of important datasets.

-SD Connect and SD Desktop has not yet been security audited.
+SD Connect and SD Desktop have not yet been security audited.
 Because of that users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by Findata.

 To access SD Connect you need: